Anime News Network: History

 The website was founded by Justin Sevakis in July 1998.
 In May 2000, CEO Christopher Macdonald joined the website editorial staff, replacing editor-in-chief Isaac Alexander.
 On 30 June 2002, Anime News Network launched its Encyclopedia, a collaborative database of anime and manga titles also including information about the staff, cast, and the companies which were involved in the production or localization of those titles.

 On 7 September 2004, the Sci Fi Channel online newsletter Sci Fi Weekly named ANN the Web Site of the Week.
 On 18 September 2004, the editorial staff at ANN became formally involved with the anime magazine Protoculture Addicts; the magazine began publishing under ANN's editorial control in January 2005.

 In January 2007, ANN launched a separate version for Australian audiences.
 On 4 July 2008, ANN launched its video platform with a library of anime trailers as well as its own news show ANNtv.

 On 7 August 2017, a hacker took control of Anime News Network's domain (animenewsnetwork.com), and compromised some of the site's Twitter accounts, including the personal accounts of ANN's CEO Christopher Macdonald and Executive Editor Zac Bertschy.
 The site was temporarily live at animenewsnetwork.cc until the staff regained control of the original domain.
 In an article a few days after the loss of the domain, Macdonald published the full story on how the domain was stolen.

 On 1 November 2022, Kadokawa Corporation announced an agreement to acquire a majority of Anime News Network's media business through a new subsidiary Kadokawa World Entertainment.
 Christopher Macdonald, the president of ANN, was appointed as the publisher of Kadokawa World Entertainment.
-Macdonald and Bandai Namco Filmworks retain minority shares in the new company.
+Christopher Macdonald and Bandai Namco Filmworks retain minority shares in the new company.